 Private Loans Education loan programs established by private lenders to supplement the student and parent education loan programs available from federal and state governments.

-Professional Judgement (PJ) For need-based federal aid programs, the financial aid administrator can adjust the Expected Family Contribution (EFC), adjust the Cost of Attendance (COA), or change the dependency status (with documentation) when extenuating circumstances exist.
+Professional Judgment (PJ) For need-based federal aid programs, the financial aid administrator can adjust the Expected Family Contribution (EFC), adjust the Cost of Attendance (COA), or change the dependency status (with documentation) when extenuating circumstances exist.
 For example, if a parent becomes unemployed, disabled or deceased, the Financial Aid Administrator (FAA) can decide to use estimated income information for the award year instead of the actual income figures from the base year.
-This delegation of authority from the federal government to the financial aid administrator is called Professional Judgement (PJ).
+This delegation of authority from the federal government to the financial aid administrator is called Professional Judgment (PJ).

 Promissory Note The binding legal document that must be signed by the student borrower before loan funds are disbursed by the lender.
 The promissory note states the terms and conditions of the loan, including repayment schedule, interest rate, deferment policy and cancellations.
 The student should keep this document until the loan has been repaid.

-Residency: Based on the Admissions Office criteria for determining a student’s status as a Montana resident, an out of state student, or a foreign student.
+Residency: Based on the Admissions Office criteria for determining a student’s status as a Michigan resident, an out of state student, or a foreign student.
 This determination affects the type and amount of Financial Aid eligibility.

 Satisfactory Academic Progress (SAP) To be eligible to receive federal student aid at KCC, a student must make satisfactory academic progress toward your degree objective.
 See: the Policies and Procedures page on Satisfactory Academic Progress.